All Episodes

 Yeah, it's a waste.

-Yeah, I see your point there.
+Yeah, yeah, I see your point there.

-I see that, yeah.
+Yeah, I see that, yeah.

 But anyway, I want to thank you a lot because it sure made politics understandable when I understand the motive.

-Well, does that make it more fun though?
+Well, does that make it more fun, though?

-Well, sometimes you understand it, it can frustrate you even more.
+Sometimes when you understand it, it can frustrate you even more.

 Well, I'm like you.